Flat Clearance Battersea - Complaints Procedure

 Independent adjudication: If, after internal escalation, the complainant remains dissatisfied they may seek independent alternative dispute resolution where available.
 The company will consider mediation or referral to an agreed independent body where appropriate.
 Use of independent adjudication is at the discretion of the parties and may be subject to terms agreed at that stage.
 This step is intended to provide a last resort external review without immediate recourse to formal legal action.

-Final resolution and remedy agreement document Outcomes, remedies and limitations: Remedies are applied where a breach of the agreed service or reasonable standards is demonstrated.
+A young woman with long, light brown hair is placing a blue plastic rubbish bag into a grey public bin on a street.
+She is wearing a pale yellow, short-sleeved top and has a pleasant expression.
+The bin is positioned on a paved sidewalk, with a blurred background showing multi-storey buildings, parked cars, and some greenery, indicating an urban environment.
+The scene is well-lit, suggesting daytime, and the woman appears to be participating in rubbish disposal or waste management activity.
+The image subtly references waste collection services, relevant to local rubbish removal in Battersea, London, as part of the services provided by Flat Clearance Battersea.
+Outcomes, remedies and limitations: Remedies are applied where a breach of the agreed service or reasonable standards is demonstrated.
 Compensation will not be offered where loss arises from factors outside the company’s control or from insufficient evidence.
 The company may, however, offer goodwill gestures in appropriate circumstances even where contractual liability is not established, provided such gestures are proportionate and documented.

 Continuous improvement: Complaints are reviewed periodically to identify trends and training needs.
 Lessons learned from upheld complaints will inform operational changes to reduce recurrence.
 This complaints procedure is part of the company’s wider commitment to quality management for flat clearance and rubbish removal services.
 By maintaining a clear, recorded and fair complaints handling process we seek to protect customer interests and maintain high service standards across our service area.